zedward23/Bird_Demo/README.md

 # I'M PANICKING!!!!
 PLEASE FIX THESE ISSUES!
 I DON'T KNOW WHY IT'S DOING THIS????!!!!
 - Character isn't moving correctly
 - I only seem to be able to find robins for some reason
-- I can seeing go into negative money
+- I can seemingly go into negative money
 - I didn't have time to implement the bird house at all
 - I've received feedback that it's too difficult to find the bird watching locations!
 - Also I don't know if any of the values are values are properly set anymore!
 More testing needs to be done to make sure all values line up with the tables below.